maths/moodle-qtype_stack/doc/en/Authoring/Question_note.md

 Two versions are not necessarily different if their [question variables](KeyVals.md#Question_variables) are different, and hence a note is useful.
 The teacher needs to choose what identifies each unique version - this cannot be automated.

 The teacher can also leave useful information about the answer in the question note.
-For example they might use
+For example they might use a note such as

 	\[ \frac{d}{d@v@}@p@ = @diff(p,v)@ \]

+This is very helpful, particularly when students ask about the version they were given.
+The teacher only need look at the question note to get both the question, and answer.